vritant24/vritant24.github.io/README.md

 ### **Projects**
 * ##### **Reservoir Planning Tool** *(January 2017 - May 2017)*
-    - A website to help drainage contractors and researchers in Midewest Indiana better plan reservoir ponds.
+    - A website to help drainage contractors and researchers in Midwest Indiana better plan reservoir ponds.
     - Created in association with the Transforming Drainage Project.
     - Created by following the SCRUM process.
     - Created the UI, managed UX, and implemented Google Charts.